From BR Bullpen

 Adolfo Phillips was a centerfielder for eight seasons in the majors during the second dead-ball era.
 He had moderate power and stole bases.

+He was signed out of Panama by scout Gil Torres after completing a first year of pre-med studies at the University of Panama.
 Phillips came up originally with the Philadelphia Phillies in 1964, where he was the same age (22) as Dick Allen, who was playing in his first full major league season.
-From 1966 to 1969, Phillips would play the bulk of his major league career for the Chicago Cubs.
-In his first seasons, he was considered a future superstar, because of his speed and power, but his aura faded fast.
+He could not break into the team's strong outfield, however, which was composed of Johnny Callison, Tony Gonzalez and Johnny Briggs and was traded to the Chicago Cubs early in the 1966 season, in the trade famous for also sending pitcher Fergie Jenkins to the Cubs.
+From 1966 to 1969, Phillips played the bulk of his major league career for the Cubs.
+In his first seasons, he was considered a future superstar, because of his speed and power, earning comparisons to Willie Mays, but his aura faded fast, in large part because the Cubs and manager Leo Durocher considered that he struck out too much.
+By the end of his stay with Chicago, Phillips and Durocher were no longer on speaking terms.
 He was traded in June 1969 to the expansion Montreal Expos before the Cubs' famous "swoon".

 His best season with the bat was 1967, when he hit 17 home runs with a .268 batting average (the league hit .249), adding 7 triples and 24 stolen bases.